 |Professor (History of Visual Culture) in the Department of History|

 My research has been funded by the British Academy, the Leverhulme Trust, and the Arts and Humanities Research Council.
-I have been a Two-Year Fellow, a Visiting Fellow, and the Evans-Pritchard Lecturer at All Souls College, Oxford University.
-My Evans-Pritchard Lectures were published as Unwrapping Ancient Egypt (Bloomsbury 2014), which was first runner-up in the BKFS Book Prize for Middle Eastern Studies in 2015.
+I am a former Fellow and Visiting Fellow of All Souls College, Oxford University.
+In 2012, I delivered the Evans-Pritchard Lectures at All Souls College, which were published as Unwrapping Ancient Egypt (Bloomsbury 2014) – first runner-up in the BKFS Book Prize for Middle Eastern Studies in 2015.

 - History of photography

 - Archaeology, colonialism, and empire

 - Riggs, Christina (2020).
 Ancient Egyptian Magic: A Hands-On Guide.
 Thames and Hudson.

 - Riggs, Christina (2018).
 Photographing Tutankhamun: Archaeology, Ancient Egypt, and the Archive.
 Routledge.